 A {{ CompanyName }} Document Management System has been implemented that defines the creation, control, distribution, periodic review, storage, and destruction of GxP documents and records.
 This includes documents related to the execution (e.g., SOPs, WIs, protocols), recording (e.g., forms, worksheets), and evaluation (e.g., reports) of quality-related actions and decisions.

-Records and data must be managed to ensure their accuracy, completeness, consistency, and security.
+Records and data must be managed to ensure their accuracy, completeness, consistency, and security (ALCOA principles).
 Established standards applicable to printed or electronic records must be followed.
-Data must be attributable, legible, current, original, accurate, and complete, consistent, permanent, and accessible.
+Data must be attributable, legible, current, original, accurate, and complete, consistent, permanent, and accessible (ALCOA).
 Data integrity must be maintained throughout the product lifecycle.
 Record retention times must be defined and aligned with Regulatory.

 Events

-A process is in place to ensure that all events (e.g., Deviations, Complaints, Quality Defects, OOS, OOT, OOE, incidents) that may adversely affect the identity, potency, quality, purity, product safety, or effectiveness of a commercial product or clinical trial material are documented, investigated, addressed, closed, and controlled appropriately in a timely manner.
+Related process are in place to ensure that all events (e.g., Deviations, Complaints, Quality Defects, incidents) that may adversely affect the identity, potency, quality, purity, product safety, or effectiveness of a product are documented, investigated, addressed, closed, and controlled appropriately in a timely manner.

-Nonconforming Products and materials are closely monitored, tracked, and quarantined as necessary.
+Nonconforming products and operations are closely monitored, tracked, and quarantined and contained as necessary.

 {{ ChangeManagementTitle }}

-The {{ ChangeManagementTitle }} process ensures that changes that may affect product quality, validation status, or regulatory compliance are properly managed.
-Changes must be evaluated for their impact on quality and reviewed, approved, implemented, and documented by appropriate personnel.
+The {{ ChangeManagementTitle }} process ensures that changes that may affect product or operation quality, validation status, or regulatory compliance are properly managed.
+Changes must be evaluated for their impact on quality, reviewed, approved, implemented, and documented.

 {{ AuditsInspectionsTitle }}

-A program for internal auditing and external service providers/contractors is to be implemented.
-This ensures ongoing compliance with {{ CompanyName }}’s regulatory requirements and standards.
+A program for internal auditing, service providers is effective and continuous.
+This ensures ongoing compliance with {{ CompanyName }}’s and regulatory requirements / standards.

 The regulatory inspection management process is to be established to coordinate and manage regulatory inspections, including the follow-up and closure of inspection results, and to ensure communication both internally and with the appropriate regulatory agency on any findings.
 It should also ensure proper communication within the organization on specific compliance issues.